6 Seasonal Delights to Try While Visiting York in Autumn

 Why it's an autumn must-try:

-• The dairy is richest in autumn, giving the tart exceptional flavor
+• The dairy is richest in autumn, giving the tart exceptional flavour

-• The warming nutmeg perfectly complements crisp autumn days
+• The warming nutmeg complements crisp autumn days

 • It pairs beautifully with Yorkshire Tea as the leaves fall outside